Structural and Dynamical Crossovers in Dense Electrolytes: Introduction

 In this work, we employ molecular dynamics simulations of primitive electrolytes with both explicit and implicit solvents to elucidate the relationships between structural and dynamical correlations in dense ionic fluids across a wide range of salt concentrations.
 Primitive models are chosen because, despite their simplicity, they have proven successful in capturing essential features of electrostatic screening and ionic organization~\cite{giera2015electric,Cats2021,hartel2023anomalous,yang2023solvent,bi2024cluster,ribar2024cluster}.
 While explaining the microscopic origin of the cubic scaling is beyond the scope of this study, our primary focus is to clarify the mechanistic connections among electrostatic screening, ionic clustering, and charge transport in dense ionic environments.

 We identify dynamic crossovers in ion self-diffusion and ion-pair dynamics that accompany the screening crossover and can be unified by scaling with the ratio of the mean ion size to the Debye screening length, as used in the SFB measurements.
 The nature of the screening crossover depends sensitively on explicit-solvent packing: explicit-solvent systems transition from a charge-dominated dilute regime to a density-dominated concentrated regime, whereas implicit-solvent systems undergo a transition between two charge-dominated regimes.
-Although enhanced ion–ion correlations promote a percolation transition in ionic clustering, we find that this percolation is not directly coupled to either screening or dynamical crossovers; instead, it correlates more strongly with ion density.
+Although enhanced ion–ion correlations promote a percolation transition in ionic clustering, we find that this percolation is not directly coupled to either screening or dynamical crossovers.
+Instead, it correlates more strongly with ion density, reflecting that percolation requires sufficiently extensive aggregation to form a system-spanning network and therefore typically occurs only at higher salt concentrations, whereas the onset of underscreening is associated with the emergence of local ion pairing or small aggregates.
 The dynamical crossovers exhibit a marked discontinuity, linked to qualitative changes in short-range ion–counterion structure.
 Finally, we identify the diffusion-corrected ion-pair lifetime as a unified microscopic descriptor that consistently bridges ionic structure and transport across electrolyte models.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:methods}, we describe the simulation models and methods, detailing the procedures for calculating structural and dynamical properties as well as identifying ionic clusters.
 Section~\ref{sec:results} presents the results and discussion of the coupled crossovers of electrostatic screening and dynamic properties, including ion self diffusion and ion-pair lifetime, highlighting the diffusion-corrected ion-pair lifetime as a unified basis for both explicit-solvent electrolytes over a wide range of salt concentration.
 We also examine the decoupling of the percolation transition from both structural and dynamical crossovers.
 Finally, Section~\ref{sec:conclusions} provides concluding remarks.